Learn Python with Talk Python's 270 hours of courses

 20:57 I mean, not that I have any interest in that at all.

-21:00 But if you were trying to figure out like, okay, if this team plays that team, if you can understand, okay, this, their star player, if we match up their moves against the other person's moves, it turns out there's a weakness in this way for their defense or who knows, right?
+21:05 if we match up their moves against the other person's moves, it turns out there's a weakness in this way for their defense or who knows.

-21:16 I think that a lot of vendors of the data also have the betting industry as well as their clients.
+21:16 I think that a lot of vendors of the data also have the, yeah, the betting industry as well as their clients.

-21:25 Because yeah, they I really care to work for them or support them.
+21:25 I don't really care to work for them or support them.

-21:31 But yeah, it does seem like you could it's it's almost like really detailed information about companies for the stock market.
+21:31 But it does seem like you could, it's almost like really detailed information about companies for the stock market.

 21:44 Interesting.

-21:58 There's probably a lot of data out there that is not overly welcome to either be given out or it's given out over in batch over slow periods or something like that, right?
+21:58 There's probably a lot of data out there that is not overly welcome to either be given out or it's given out over in batch over slow periods or something like that.

 22:09 Maybe speak to a little bit about the data availability.